King's University (Canada): Research

-The Simona Maaskant Library
+Simona Maaskant Library

 The King's University library was renamed the Simona Maaskant Library in 1998, after its chief librarian Simona Maaskant.
 The Simona Maaskant Library contains over 75,000 physical materials (books and audiovisual materials) and 200,000 electronic materials.

 The library is a member of the NEOS Library Consortium therefore offering users access to an additional 10 million materials through the consortium.

 The Simona Maaskant Library also includes a special collections and archives division called The Gerry Segger Heritage Collection.
 The collection acts as a research centre for archival materials associated with Dutch-Canadians.

-The Micah Centre
+Micah Centre

 The Micah Centre is focused on transformational development and social justice aims to provide students with further transformative experiences that shape their educational and vocational choices.
 The Micah Centre hosts the Interdisciplinary Studies Conference, a two-day conference held in the Fall and Winter semesters.
 Past topics include: Truth and Reconciliation Commission, Economics and Christian Desire, Culture Making, and The Alberta Oilsands.

 The Micah Centre also coordinates The Honduras Water Project, recipients of Alberta's Award of Distinction for Internationalizing the Teaching and Learning Practice, annually sends service-learning teams to a remote Honduran village to both learn about poverty and development firsthand, and work alongside residents in constructing a community water system.
 Recent Micah internships with global NGO partners have emphasized community organization (Bangladesh), HIV/AIDs (Tanzania), and environmental sustainability (Kenya).